 The Benefits of Selecting a Rural EB-5 Project

-Investors who choose TEA projects—whether high-unemployment, rural, or infrastructure—are allowed to invest only $800,000 into the NCE as opposed to the standard minimum investment of $1,050,000.
+New investors who choose targeted employment area projects—whether defined as high-unemployment, rural, or infrastructure—only have to invest $800,000 into the commercial enterprise, as opposed to the standard minimum capital investment of $1,050,000.

 Considerations for Investors in Rural EB-5 Projects